curif/oop4c/README.md

 ```

-###As alternative you can use a shorter form, simply declare the _ooClass macro, add a "D" in every function macro:
+###As alternative you can use a shorter form, just declare the _ooClass macro, add a "D" in every function macro:

 ooString.h:
 ```